As a founder in the tech industry, you’re going to have to get comfortable with wireframes.

 Knowing what wireframes are, why they’re so frequently used, and how to dive in and build your own can vastly improve the chances your website or product will be understood as intended.

-Wireframes, or mockups, are essentially a diagram or framework that represent elements of an interface.
+Wireframes, or mockups (we use both terms here, but mockups are best thought of as higher-fidelity, more design-intensive models), are essentially a diagram or framework that represent elements of an interface.
 In software development, wireframing is meant to provide a clear, concise understanding of an app screen, website prototype, or other software interface before any actual coding occurs.
 At best, they can help solidify product planning by tying ideas to a visual layout.

 Whiteboard wireframes exploring user flow and interface elements.